 The ICANN Security, Stability, and Resiliency of the Domain Name System Review Team (SSR2) reconvened after being paused since October 2017 and held an in-person meeting 22-24 August.
 The Review Team has on-boarded new members, selected leadership, reviewed work to date, and updated its scope/terms of reference.
 We also are refreshing our workplan and outreach plan and moving forward with our substantive work.

 The Review Team welcomes input on all of its activities via email to xxx (publicly archived list).
 In particular, as the Review Team continues its fact-finding phase and develops initial findings and recommendations, we encourage community input on our work.
-We plan to meet at the ICANN 63 meeting in Barcelona in October, and also look forward to discussions with community members there.
+We plan to meet at the ICANN 63 meeting in Barcelona in October, and we look forward to discussions with community members there.

 Our August Meeting Objectives

 The primary objectives of the meeting were to onboard new members who have joined since the “pause,” select Review Team leadership, agree on means of working together productively to reach consensus, and agree on a scope of work/terms of reference for the review.
-(A complete list of meeting objectives can be viewed here a record of the meeting can be found here).
-The Review Team believes that it has successfully met the objectives of the meeting and looks forward to tackling the work ahead and engaging with the ICANN community.
+(A complete list of meeting objectives can be viewed here, and a record of the meeting can be found here).
+The Review Team believes that it has successfully met all of these objectives and looks forward to tackling the work ahead and engaging with the ICANN community.

 The meeting was facilitated by Phil Khoury, Cameron.
 Ralph.
 Khoury Consulting Services and supported by ICANN Staff.
 The Review Team thanks them all for their contributions to a productive meeting.